November 14, 2017

 15. Leyland Cypress

-The leyland cypress has feathery leaves that are greenish-gray in color and grow upward, giving the tree a pyramid-like shape.
-This particular cypress does not give off any aroma, so if you’re looking for a Christmas tree with a delightful scent, the leyland cypress might not be the one for you.
+The Leyland cypress has feathery leaves that are greenish-gray in color and grow upward, giving the tree a pyramid-like shape.
+This particular cypress does not give off any aroma, so if you’re looking for a Christmas tree with a delightful scent, the Leyland cypress might not be the one for you.
 On the plus side, the lack of fragrance can be great for those with allergies.
 This fast-growing tree will grow up to heights of 70 feet tall.

 Cedar trees are large coniferous evergreens with many different types.
 Cedar trees are most commonly landscaping trees, seen lining streets and parks.
 Although, if you’re looking for a one-of-a-kind Christmas tree, a cedar is a viable option.